evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

 ##Simple assertion example##

 Let's look at a real life example of an assertion in a unit test.
-I will use a Ruby RSpec syntax in the examples.
+I will use Ruby RSpec syntax in the examples.

 Imagine that I need to check a string variable `str` with expected value `'Hello world'`.